 Catching an Apple With Your Teeth

 Apples play a significant role in Halloween superstitions.
 Bobbing for apples isn’t just a game; it’s tied to predicting one’s future love life.
 Catching an apple with your teeth means good luck in romance.
-However, modern-day halloween has upped its ante, for sure.
-A T-Rex may pop up at anytime.
+However, modern-day Halloween has upped its ante for sure.
+A T-Rex may pop up at any time.

 Modern-Day Halloween